The Northern Party - Captain Scott's

 Having done this [securing

-journey.
-This lay, first of all, across half a mile of
+This lay, first of all, across half a mile of clear blue

-clear blue ice, swept by the unbroken wind, which met us
+ice, swept by the unbroken wind, which met us almost straight

-almost straight in the face.
-We could never stand up, so
+in the face.
+We could never stand up, so had to scramble

-leaden blue, streaked with white patches of frost-bite.
+which were a leaden blue, streaked with white patches of

-Once across, however, we reached the shelter of some
+frost-bite.
+Once across, however, we reached the shelter

-cheeks.
-A scramble of another six hundred yards brought
+A scramble of another six hundred yards brought us to the

-us to the half-finished igloo, into which we found that
+half-finished igloo, into which we found that the rest of

-the rest of the party had barricaded themselves, and,
+the party had barricaded themselves, and, after a little

 Each day two men were assigned as cook and assistant, called the mess-man.
 Cooking began with the mess-man squatting on the floor in the cold draught from the doorway and chipping off meat from a frozen seal or penguin carcass in near darkness using a geological hammer and chisel, flying chips were retrieved from the greasy seal-skin that covered the threshold.
 In later days, the meat was thawed in a tin box they called the "oven" over the fire before cooking and could be cut with a knife, it was not uncommon for the mess-man to cut his own hand and not realise he wasn't cutting seal meat until he saw his own blood.